 A mugshot, also commonly spelled as two words “mug shot”, arrest photo, or police booking photograph, is a photographic portrait image that the police take after an arrest.
 The purpose of taking a mug shot is to allow law enforcement personnel to have a photographic identification record of the arrested individual for identification by victims and police investigators.

 The Mugshot Booking and Photograph Process

-Most mugshot photos consist of two parts, which include a front-view photo of the individual and a side-view photo of the individual (also called a profile shot).
-The area captured is usually limited to the upper part of the torso and the face/head.
-Only one person is photographed at a time, regardless of how many people were arrested in the incident.
-There are never group photos.
+Most mugshot photos consist of a front-view photo of the individual and a side-view photo of the individual (also called a profile shot).
+Usually, the photo captures only the upper part of the torso and the face/head.
+However, this may vary by jurisdiction.

 Where did the term originate?

 If you’re wondering where the term originated, mug shot is originally derived from the word “mug,” an English slang term for a human face.
 The use of the word dates back to the 18th century.
 Also, the term Mug was trendy in mafia-style movies, where unattractive people were often referred to as having an “ugly mug.”